This vignette is an extended set of examples to highlight

 robust to data gaps up to a point, and estimates time-varying move

-track, which provides an index of how an animal’s movement behaviour
+along the track, which provides an index of how an animal’s movement

-varies in space and time based on the autocorrelation of successive
+behaviour varies in space and time based on the autocorrelation of

-movements.
-If you have Argos location data and your goal is to infer
+successive movements.
+If you have Argos location data and your goal is

-changes in movement behaviour along tracks then estimating locations and
+to infer changes in movement behaviour along tracks then estimating

-move persistence simultaneously within a state-space model is the
+locations and move persistence simultaneously within a state-space model

-preferred approach, as location uncertainty is accounted for in the move
+is the preferred approach, as location uncertainty is accounted for in

 Additionally, aniMotum